Spirizon/EU2EU.ORG/README.md

 EU2EU.ORG
 =========

-An initiative to enable and empower collaborations between citezins and contractors
+An initiative to enable and empower collaborations between citezins and contractors.
+Absolutely!!!

 Under development you should put everything under version control what eventually is needed in production like frameworks, components etc.